 Somewhere, somehow, things have gotten a little disorganized around here.
 The office and my desk are fine; a bit cluttered, but that’s typical any time a deadline is approaching (and it seems there always is a

 And keep in mind, it’s not a one-time, one-outing detail.
 Studies have shown it can be a two- or three-year process before the youth or adult is ready to go it alone.

 Writer will be relying heavily on his guide in upcoming British Columbia hunt.

-One of the writer’s favorites is the bobolink, which generally appears in early to mid-May in the Southern Tier.
 It’s been a strange spring gobbler season, full of the usual highs and lows, filled tags, close calls, and near misses.
 A mid-season gobbling lull could be blamed on some wet and cool weather, but

 The latest in shotgun loads triggers the distance debate.

 Tree damage visible as the invasive insect takes its toll.